 Some mold types are harmless, while others can be hazardous to your health.
 Unfortunately, it’s very difficult to properly identify a specific type of mold with the naked eye.
 At PIC Home Pros, we've spent years training our mold remediation specialists on proper mold identification and removal techniques to keep your family and guests safe and your property mold-free.

 If you have discovered mold of any type in your home, then you need a mold removal expert you can trust.
 At PIC Home Pros, we can fulfill all your mold removal needs so you can live in a safe, comfortable environment as soon as possible.
-Call 603-685-3069 to solve all your mold problems and ensure they won’t come back!
+Call (Sorry, we are unavailable) to solve all your mold problems and ensure they won’t come back!

 Where Does Mold Grow?

 Indoor mold and mildew can grow in any building type, in any room, and in both new and old properties.
 Mold thrives on moisture, which is why mold is most commonly found in attics, crawlspaces, bathrooms, and other rooms that may harbor excessive humidity and moisture.

 Molds most often go by their scientific names, such as Cladosporium or Stachybotrys Chartarum (most commonly known as "black mold").
 Because there are hundreds of thousands of mold types, mold is often classified into groups.
 The 3 groups of mold that can be potentially harmful to humans are toxigenic molds, allergenic molds, and pathogenic molds.
 These forms of mold can cause serious negative affects to people ranging from allergy symptoms and infections to nausea, worsened asthma, and even cancer.